Therapy Place

 diagnoses of ADD/ADHD/OCD/ ODD/PTSD (and others)

-what are the main anxiety diagnoses/disorders?
+What are the main anxiety diagnoses/disorders?

 According to the Fifth (current) Edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), the following fall under the classification of anxiety disorders: